 The Art of Friendship - Ale

 “Ada apa?”
 I tried to calm myself as I could when this kind of moment came.
 I have been thinking if I have to let him go this time, I’ll probably be fine.
-It’s just surprising that my friendship with Ale turns complicated a bit like a real couple.
+It was just surprising that my friendship with Ale turned complicated a bit like a real couple.
 Started when Ale had a new gf in college that made it difficult for me to find “curhat” time anymore.
 Later, I moved to Atambua for work then our communication decreased in frequency.

 Those who truly care would stay.
 That was the law of nature.
 Gratefully, most of my friends were maintain-less.
 Entering a work life, we didn’t talk regularly as we realized we were getting busy.
 But, if we wanted to, we did.
 We would find a time to make it happen.
 And, you know, living in a remote area and having bunch of people who did contact you was heart-warming.

 People says your number of friends will get smaller as you get older.
-It suddenly reminds me of Ale.
+It suddenly reminded me of Ale.
 God, if it gets smaller, please save him for me.
 He was a nice friend, a good listener, gentle, wise, patient, and maintain-less.
 It’s been a long time since our last conversation.
 The only thing I could do back then was bringing out all my disappointment on my personal blog.
 A few months later, Ale contacted me.
 He said that HE READ MY POST and felt sorry.
 HAHAHA I was so embarrassed.
 He asked me for a short meetup when I had a moment coming back to Java.